Using EvaluationsDataAdapter

-When calling StatsigClient.initializeSync, the StatsigEvaluationsDataAdapter will load values from Cache and provide them to the client.
-The client will also call refresh in the background via StatsigEvaluationsDataAdapter.getDataAsync, leading to values lagging until the next time initializeSync or updateUserSync is called.
-If you do not want this background refresh to happen, you can pass in disableBackgroundCacheRefresh in the options when calling initializeSync.
-In practice (Unless an additional update call is made), this means that for the very first session of a given user, there will be no values, and not until the next session will the cache have values.
+When calling StatsigClient.initializeSync, the StatsigEvaluationsDataAdapter loads values from cache and provides them to the client.
+The client also calls refresh in the background through StatsigEvaluationsDataAdapter.getDataAsync, causing values to lag until the next initializeSync or updateUserSync call.
+To prevent this background refresh, pass disableBackgroundCacheRefresh in the options when calling initializeSync.

 You can access the data adapter from your Statsig client instance: